Water Smart Landscapes Rebate

 How much does a typical conversion usually cost?

-Most of our program participants spend about $2 per square foot for their landscapes.
-Elaborate landscapes with retaining walls, landscape lighting and other amenities may cost $5 per square foot or more.
+Most of our program participants, the rebate will pay about half the cost of a good quality landscape conversion and could cover as much as 75 percent of some customers' conversion costs.
 For money-saving tips, attend a free class at the Botanical Garden at the Springs Preserve.
 When considering the overall financial impact of your new landscape, don't forget to consider that your water and maintenance costs will be significantly reduced.
 SNWA's studies show the average annual household water and maintenance costs of program participants decreased by more than one-third.

 Are there financing options?

 Most banks offer home improvement loans that can be used for landscaping.
 Since SNWA issues your rebate check in less than 60 days after you complete your project, you can apply it against the principal of the loan.
 Some landscapers offer financing plans to allow you to pay the final balance for your project after you receive your rebate check.